-Injuries to the Spinal Cord
+Understanding the Damage Caused by Injuries to the Spinal Cord

 Most injuries don't completely sever the spine.
 Instead, they cause fractures or compression of the vertebrae and displaced bones destroy axons, which are nerve cell extensions that carry signals through the spinal cord to the brain and the rest of the body.
 A spinal cord injury can damage some or all of these axons; depending on the number of axons lost, an individual may be able to recover or may be permanently paralyzed.